francesco-innocenti/francesco-innocenti.github.io/_posts/2024-09-19-Thermodynamic-Natural-Gradient.md

 Against the background of the increasing cost of training AI models, the authors introduce a more efficient method for training neural networks with natural gradient descent (NGD) called "thermodynamic NGD" (TNGD).

-They combine a GPU (digital) device with a “thermodynamic” or stochastic (analog) device.
+They essentially combine a GPU (digital) device with a “thermodynamic” or stochastic (analog) device (more details below).
-Unlike current inference accelerators, their method is architecture-agnostic (i.e. the hardware doesn't need to embed the model architecture), and they build on their previous work showing that thermodynamic computing (i.e. computing with thermodynamic processes) can accelerate linear algebra operations like matrix inversion, exponentials etc.
+Unlike current inference accelerators, their method is architecture-agnostic (i.e. the hardware doesn't need to embed the model architecture), and they build on their previous work showing that analog computation can accelerate linear algebra operations like matrix inversion, exponentials etc.

-They empirically show that TNGD is competitive with standard optimisers including Adam on classification and language fine-tuning tasks.
+They empirically show that TNGD is competitive with standard first-order optimisers including Adam on classification and language fine-tuning tasks.

 ## Natural gradient descent in a nutshell
-I won’t explain NGD in detail here as there are many other good sources for that (e.g. [Martens, 2020](https://www.jmlr.org/papers/v21/17-678.html)).
+I won’t explain NGD in detail here as there are many other good sources for that (e.g. see [Martens, 2020](https://www.jmlr.org/papers/v21/17-678.html)).
 Briefly, NGD performs the following weight update

 $$